Sitecore-Hackathon/2023-OnlyBugs/README.md

 ## Installation instructions
-⟹ Write a short clear step-wise instruction on how to install your module.

-> _A simple well-described installation process is required to win the Hackathon._
-> Feel free to use any of the following tools/formats as part of the installation:
-> - Sitecore Package files
-> - Docker image builds
-> - Sitecore CLI
-> - msbuild
-> - npm / yarn
->
-> _Do not use_
-> - TDS
-> - Unicorn

-for example:

 1. Install Sitecore 10.3 using Graphical setup for XM scaled.
 Make sure to install "Sitecore Experience Acelerator (SXA)" on optional modules.
 2. Use Sitecore Installation wizard to install the following packages